ragsns/CFContainersHOL/exercises/ex6c/README.md

 Instance hosted at &nbsp;172.30.1.1:8080
 ```

-Eventually the second instance will be restarted.
+Eventually the second instance will be restarted after a while (**it may take a few minutes**).
 Running the following command.

 ```
 cf ic ps -a